00mjk/isomorfeus-project/ruby/isomorfeus-data/docs/common_api.md

   Convenience method useful for loading in a component render block.
 It returns at first a empty object with the key set.
 After data has been loaded the object will have its data available and a render is triggered.
 Transport request bundling applies.
   This method is optimistic and assumes success.
 Failure cannot be handled.
-  Triggers a load only when data is not availalbe.
+  On the client: Triggers a load only when data is not available.
+  On the server: The same as load!, always loads data.

 - `load!(key:)` -> instance
   The same as load but always triggers a load.